-and the sheaf of vertex algebras it freely generates (see \S\ref{VAoid.VA}) is a sheaf of CDOs on $M$, which we denote by $\CDO_{M,\nabla,H}$.
+The sheaf of vertex algebras it freely generates (see \S\ref{VAoid.VA}) is a sheaf of CDOs on $M$, which will be denoted by $\CDO_{M,\nabla,H}$.
 Up to isomorphism, every sheaf of CDOs on $M$ is of this form.